VaclavZahradnik/search-server/README.md

 Optionaly, you can run search-crawler independently or not at all.

-# Search engine example web crawler
+# Search engine example backend

 This repository is the backend REST service for `search-react` frontend.